jw120/aoc-code/README.md

 pip install -r requirements.txt
 ```

-Editting done with VS Code and its `pylance` extension.s
+Editting done with VS Code and its built-in extension